 Richard Attenborough opening the Oxford Centre for Gene Function (left) and the Centre today (right)

 In 2005, the Burdon Sanderson Cardiac Centre was established in a purpose-built wing of the Sherrington Building.
-It is dedicated to the science of normal and abnormal cardiac function.
+Directed by Deputy Head of Department Professor Manuela Zaccolo, it is dedicated to the science of normal and abnormal cardiac function.
 The aims of the centre are to understand the physiology of the heart at the molecular, cellular and tissue levels, and the neural control of cardiac activity.

-The interior of the Burdon Sanderson Cardiac Centre
+British Heart Foundation awardees standing in the Burdon Sanderson Cardiac Sciences Centre

 The Medical Sciences Division merged the Department of Human Anatomy and Genetics and the University Laboratory of Physiology to create the single Department of Physiology, Anatomy & Genetics in 2006.
 The merger enabled the new Department to consolidate the research activities of the two former departments and created opportunities for new research alignments.